 Histoplasma capsulatum, a dimorphic fungus that grows as a mold in soil and as a yeast in animal and human hosts.

-Through inhalation of spores (conidia) from soil that may be contaminated with bat guano or bird droppings; not transmitted directly from person to person.
+Through inhalation of spores (conidia) from soil (often soil contaminated with bat guano or bird droppings); not transmitted from person to person.